W. R. Granger: Business career

 As a member of the Canadian Manufacturers' Association in 1920, Granger voiced opposition to the existing luxury tax and recommended that the Government of Quebec replace it with a sales tax.
 He also wanted to see legislation which marked the country of origin of imported goods, and determined which goods qualified for preferential tariffs as a British import.
-The association appointed him to its municipal affairs committee to liaise with city councils in the Greater Montreal area.
-He was elected to the council for the Canadian Association of British Manufacturers in January 1924.
-The association sought to lower tariffs on imported British goods, but Granger felt that it would be best to advocate for protectionism instead.
-He became president of Glassford Brothers Limited after the death of his father-in-law in March 1924.
+He was elected to the executive of the Montreal branch of the Canadian Manufacturers' Association in 1921, and appointed to its municipal affairs committee to liaise with city councils in the Greater Montreal area.

+Granger was elected to the Montreal branch council of the Canadian Association of British Manufacturers in 1923 and 1924.
+The association promoted unity within the British Empire, and sought reduced maritime transport costs to compete with American factories.
+Granger felt it best to advocate for protectionism, instead of seeking lower tariffs on imported British goods.
+Granger was a member of the Montreal Board of Trade, and sat on the Montreal branch of the Canadian Manufacturers' Association which favoured daylight saving time across Quebec.